IntuitiveHarmony/buttonLED/readme.md

 ## Background

 I have a decent amount of experience with 24v control circuits from my days as an HVAC tech.
 The control wiring was always one of the most interesting aspects of the job to me.
 There is something about setting up the logic of the circuitry that captured my imagination.
-I particularlty enjoyed wiring all the limit switches, zone valves, end switches, gas valves, and thermostats that ran the boilers I used to service and install.
-On full installs, where we would replace all the exsisting old components with new ones, I would love to just sit there on my stool with the spools of wire, a pair of wire strippers and all the wiring diagrams for the system.
+I particularly enjoyed wiring all the limit switches, zone valves, end switches, gas valves, and thermostats that ran the boilers I used to service and install.
+On full installs, where we would replace all the existing old components with new ones, I would love to just sit there on my stool with the spools of wire, a pair of wire strippers and all the wiring diagrams for the system.
 Whenever I set up the control wiring of a system I would let my mind drift into the world of switches, pathways and loads that I would layout for the electricity to flow in order for me to automate the heating or cooling of my customers' home or building.

 <img src="media/boiler.jpeg" style="width: 35%; max-width: 25em" alt="Boiler">